Cautions and interactions

 St John’s wort is a popular herbal remedy promoted for the treatment of depression.

-While there is evidence of its effectiveness, many experts advise against using it because the amount of active ingredient can vary significantly and you can never be sure what sort of effect it will have on you.
+While there's some evidence that St John's wort may help mild to moderate depression, many experts advise against using it because the amount of active ingredient can vary significantly and you can never be sure what sort of effect it will have on you.

 Taking St John's wort alongside SSRIs can also potentially cause serious health problems.